 Even small tournaments with a degree of formality can simply resolve the issue by replaying the recorded notations, and even larger ones have cameras and spectators specifically in place to deal with this type of antics.

-However, it remains rampant in simple games of street money (or without bet) where players just want to win no matter what, take this player for example:
+However, it remains rampant in simple games of street money (or without bet) where players just want to win no matter what.

 3.)
 Discussing a game in progress

 Just like the earlier sample, this is commonly observed in the low-tier tournaments or casual games (informal).

 It involves people within the player’s association (a friend) conversing the intricacies of the position even before the game finishes.

 Due to this, participants came up with valuable insights that they may not have otherwise noticed, a good move or blunder for example.